-This bill aims to redefine and enhance the standards for what constitutes a constitutionally adequate education in New Hampshire, emphasizing the importance of adequate funding for essential educational staffing and resources.
+This bill introduces significant reforms to the funding and administration of public education in New Hampshire, establishing new standards for what constitutes a constitutionally adequate education.
 Key provisions include the amendment of RSA 76:8, which now requires municipalities to deposit education-related revenue into the education trust fund instead of directly to school districts.
-Additionally, RSA 193-E:1 is repealed and reenacted to reinforce the state's commitment to providing quality education for all students, regardless of their location.
-The bill mandates the general court to define necessary resource elements for an adequate education and requires public school districts to establish targets and develop evidence-based plans to address achievement disparities among student subgroups.
+The bill also repeals and reenacts RSA 193-E:1 to reinforce the state's commitment to providing quality education for all students, regardless of location.
+It mandates that the general court define necessary resource elements for an adequate education, including costs for educational personnel and services, and requires public school districts to develop evidence-based plans to address achievement disparities among student subgroups.

 HB1799 text: 76:8, 193-E:2-b, 198:40-a